Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

+\end{definition} So instead of Floer theory with $L$, we use $\mathcal{Y}_{L^\infty}$.
 Now we justify why this definition for morphisms means we can push the ends of the input Lagrangian up.
-The following isomorphism implies that after taking cohomology of the chain level construction of $\mathcal{W}(L_0,L_1)$, we can take a sufficiently large wrapping of $k$ on the input Lagrangian in usual Floer theory. \begin{claim}[{\cite[Corollary 3.24]{AA24}}] For each integer $k \in \bZ$ and each pair $L_0^k$ and $L_1$ of objects of $\mathcal{O}$, there is a natural isomorphism
+The following isomorphism implies that after taking cohomology of the chain level construction of $\mathcal{W}(L_0,L_1)$, we can take a sufficiently large wrapping of $k$ on the input Lagrangian, then take the usual Floer theory of Equation \eqref{eq:usu_HF}. \begin{claim}[{\cite[Corollary 3.24]{AA24}}] For each integer $k \in \bZ$ and each pair $L_0^k$ and $L_1$ of objects of $\mathcal{O}$, there is a natural isomorphism